-Step (i) deserves special consideration.
-It consists in building a new unit cell from the set of positive translations t of the edges, positive in the sense of being lexicographically greater than $0{\mathbb{Q}^3}$ .
-Negative translations are negated to only keep positive ones.
-By construction, this set does not depend on the previous representation of the graph, it only depends on the candidate.
+Figure 4: Continued: Illustration of the algorithm used to extract a key from a candidate on a 2-dimensional graph does not depend on the previous representation of the graph, it only depends on the candidate.
 As a consequence, any deterministic algorithm that transforms a set of translations into a unit cell can be used for this purpose.
-Delgado-Friedrichs and O'Keefe [13] mention this point and suggest triangulating the translations, without detailing their algorithm.
+Delgado-Friedrichs and O'Keeffe [15] mention this point and suggest triangulating the translations, without detailing their algorithm.
 Before presenting the one used here, let's sketch the general idea and prove a lemma.

 Given their origin, translations of the set should correspond to integer offsets between vertices and their representatives in the new unit cell to be found.
-Thus, the matrix $B \in \mathbb{Q}^{3\times 3}$ representing the unit cell must be such that each positive translation $t \in \mathbb{Q}^3$ of the set verifies:
+Thus, the matrix $B \in \mathbb{Q}^{3\times3}$ representing the unit cell must be such that each positive translation $t \in \mathbb{Q}^3$ of the set verifies: